EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Preliminaries

 \section{Preliminaries}

 \textbf{Symbolic Expression.} Let $\mathbf{x}=(x_1,\ldots, x_n)$ denote input variables and $\mathbf{c}=(c_1,\ldots, c_m)$ be coefficients.
-A symbolic expression $\phi$ connects these variables and coefficients using mathematical operators such as addition, multiplication, and logarithms.
+A symbolic expression $\phi$ connects these variables and coefficients using mathematical operators such as addition, multiplication, and logarithm.
 For example, $\phi = 3\log x_1 + 2\log x_2$ is a symbolic expression composed of variables $\{x_1, x_2\}$, operators $\{+, \log\}$, and coefficients $\{c_1 = 3, c_2 = 2\}$.
-Symbolic expressions can be represented as binary trees~\citep{DBLP:conf/gecco/olivetti25}, pre-order traversal sequences of the tree~\citep{DBLP:conf/iclr/PetersenLMSKK21}, or sequences of production rules defined by a context-free grammar~\citep{DBLP:conf/iclr/Sun0W023}.
+In literature, symbolic expressions have been represented as binary trees~\citep{DBLP:conf/gecco/olivetti25}, pre-order traversal sequences of the binary tree~\citep{DBLP:conf/iclr/PetersenLMSKK21}, topological traversal sequences of the expression graph~\citep{ijcai2024p471,xiang2025graphbased}, or sequences of production rules defined by a context-free grammar~\citep{DBLP:conf/iclr/Sun0W023}.

-To uniformly handle all symbolic objects in this work, we use a context-free grammar to represent symbolic expressions.
-The grammar is defined by the tuple $\langle V, \Sigma, R, S\rangle$ where (1) $V$ is a set of non-terminal symbols representing arbitrary sub-expressions, such as $V = \{A\}$; (2) $\Sigma$ is a set of terminal symbols, including input variables and coefficients, i.e., $\{x_1, \dots, x_n\} \cup \{\mathtt{const}\}$; (3) $R$ is a set of production rules representing mathematical operations, such as addition or multiplication.
+To handle all symbolic objects in this work, a context-free grammar is adopted to represent symbolic expressions~\citep{DBLP:journals/kbs/BrenceTD21}.
+The grammar is defined by a tuple $\langle V, \Sigma, R, S\rangle$ where (1) $V$ is a set of \textit{non-terminal} symbols representing arbitrary sub-expressions, i.e., $V = \{A\}$; (2) $\Sigma$ is a set of \textit{terminal} symbols, including input variables and coefficients, i.e., $\{x_1, \dots, x_n\}\cup \{\mathtt{c}\}$; (3) $R$ is a set of production rules representing mathematical operations.
 For example, $A \to A \times A$ denotes multiplication, and the semantics is to replace the left-hand side with the right-hand side; (4) $S$ is the start symbol, typically set to $S = A$.
+Given a sequence of production rules, an expression is constructed by sequentially applying each rule to the \emph{leftmost} nonterminal, starting from $S$.
+If the resulting string contains no nonterminals, it corresponds to a valid expression.